mohamed-hassan93/mohamed-hassan93/README.md

 ### <div align="center">Hi!
 I'm Mohamed.

 A passionate community-taught full-stack software developer with a background in process engineering and digital transformation.
 Experienced in JavaScript-based programming.
-Looking to merge my interests in sport, music and tech!</div>
+Looking to merge my interests in sport, music, and tech!</div>

 - 🔭 I’m currently working on [2022 Football Match Day Analytics Web-Application](https://github.com/mohamed-hassan93/soccerStats)